Raccoons-Army/mei-es-arsoft-odsoft-g007/docs/devops/README.md

  6. Packaging
  7. Prepare to Deploy
  8. Deploy
+ 9. Docker build and push
+ 10. Smoke Test
+ 11. Send Email & Wait for Approval
+ 12. Other topics
- 9. Runnig in parallel
+    1. Runnig in parallel
- 10. Plugins used
+    2. Plugins used

 Now, we will explain some of the stages in more detail.